Download and install

 PYPY_DONT_RUN_SUBPROCESS=1 PYPY_GC_MAX_DELTA=200MB pypy --jit loop_longevity=300 ../../rpython/bin/rpython -Ojit --source # then read the next point about --source

-Because of asmgcroot, compiling the generated C files containing the JIT is delicate.
-It requires using either MSVC or gcc with no particularly fancy options.
+On Linux, because of asmgcroot, compiling the generated C files is delicate.
+It requires using gcc with no particularly fancy options.
 It does not work e.g. with clang, or if you pass uncommon options with the CFLAGS environment variable.
 If you insist on passing these options or using clang, then you can compile PyPy with the shadow stack option instead (for some performance price in non-JITted code).

 Once PyPy is translated from source the binary package similar to those provided in the section Default (with a JIT Compiler) above could be easily created with package.py script as following: